-Table 2-9 UMC Port Mapping for High Availability (Dual-port Adapter)
+Table 2-3 UMC Port Mapping for High Availability

-See "High Availability with UMC" on page 16 for additional information on configuring UMC for high availability on various operating systems.
+See "High Availability with UMC" on page 13 for additional information on configuring UMC for high availability on various operating systems.

 Overriding LPVIDs with VLAN IDs

 LPVID values assigned to the NIC channels can be overridden using the operating system or hypervisor utilities to assign a VLAN ID to the NIC driver instance running on a UMC channel.
 The NIC driver sends the VLAN ID to the adapter each time it loads, which overrides the LPVID configured on that channel.